The behalf of the Board of Directors of your Company, it is my pleasure

 PARTICULARS OF EMPLOYEES

-Ministry of Corporate Affairs, amending provisions of said rules, has
+Ministry of Corporate Affairs, Government of India, Government

-Directors'' Report.
-As your Company is a Government Company, such
+the Companies Act, 2013.
+Your Company is a Government Company,

-particulars have not been included as part of
+therefore, such Particulars have not been included as part of

 FOREIGN EXCHANGE EARNINGS AND OUTGO

 During the year, foreign exchange earnings were Rs.64449 Crores and

-During the year under review, there was an outgo of Rs.
-3.97 crore on
+During the year under review, there was an outgo of Rs.2.20 Crores on

 During the year, the following ceased to be Directors on the Board of